 Success Measures

-As is the case with lines of business, success measures are used to answer Michael Porter’s question of “What is the Business Doing now?”
+As is the case with lines of business, you use success measures to answer Michael Porter’s question of “What is the business doing now?”
 Unlike the lines of business customer-change statements that represent a qualitative perspective, success measures look at this question from a quantitative point of view.

 Along with the lines of business and their customer-change statements, success measures provide a powerful way to ensure that the purpose comes to life.
 After all, “What you measure is what you get.”
 Perhaps this explains why more than four out of five nonprofits use program output measures as the way to measure performance compared to just .